Issues to Consider Regarding Carrier Screening

 Carrier screening requires a blood draw from the arm, just as with any other blood tests your doctor may order.
 If you are extremely anxious about needles, ask your doctor for suggestions about dealing with this.
 You may also consider having your partner screened first.

-Depending on which laboratory is used for screening, results may take anywhere from two to eight weeks.
+Depending on which laboratory is used for screening, results may take typically two to three weeks.
 When your screening is performed, make sure to ask what the expected turnaround time will be and how the results will be relayed.
 It is not uncommon for individuals to become anxious during this time.
 It is important to remember that both partners must be carriers for the same disorder in order to have an affected child, and the odds of this occurring are less than 1%.
 You may need to call on your usual coping strategies to deal with the stress and anxiety you may be experiencing.
 You may find it helpful to contact your genetic counselor to discuss your concerns as well.